Your pregnancy timeline

 Extreme morning sickness

-Meanwhile one in 150 pregnant women is admitted to hospital suffering from a severe form of morning sickness called hyperemesis gravidarum.
+Meanwhile one per cent of women with pregnancy sickness experiences an extreme form of the condition called hyperemesis gravidarum (viii).
 This can cause dehydration, the signs of which include thirst, tiredness, dry lips and mouth, and dark-coloured urine.
 Hyperemesis often begins around week six and continues until week 20.
 Some women, however, suffer from this severe form of morning sickness throughout their entire pregnancy.
 There’s lots more information on hyperemesis gravidarum at the Pregnancy Sickness Support website.

 Natural pregnancy support

-According to the NHS, a lack of folic acid during pregnancy may also increase the risk of a baby being born prematurely or having a low birth weight.
+Experts believe a lack of folic acid during pregnancy may also increase the risk of a baby having a low birth weight (x).
 Having low folic acid levels could also increase the risk of placental abruption, which is where the placenta starts to come away from the wall of the uterus, causing abdominal pain and vaginal bleeding.

 According to the researchers behind the study, vitamin B3 may help the body produce a substance called nicotinamide adenine dinucleotide (NAD), which they have linked to healthy foetal development.
 A lack of NAD may prevent a baby’s organs from developing normally in the womb, the researchers claim.
 Vitamin B3 is found naturally in meats and green vegetables, as well as in supplement form.

-Meanwhile, a 2011 study claims taking folic acid supplements during early pregnancy may reduce your child’s chances of having severe language delay problems at the age of three (iv).
+Meanwhile, a 2011 study claims taking folic acid supplements during early pregnancy may reduce your child’s chances of having severe language delay problems at the age of three (xii).

-The other supplement recommended to pregnant and breastfeeding women is vitamin D. According to the World Health Organisation, vitamin D deficiency is thought to be common among pregnant women, particularly during the winter months (v).
+The other supplement recommended to pregnant and breastfeeding women is vitamin D. According to the World Health Organization, vitamin D deficiency is thought to be common among pregnant women, particularly during the winter months (xiv).
 Having low vitamin D levels, WHO experts claim, has been found to be associated with an increased risk of pre-eclampsia, gestational diabetes, premature birth and other tissue-specific conditions.

 RCOG experts suggest vitamin D deficiency in pregnant women is associated with impaired growth and bone development in the foetus, and may also increase the risk of osteoporosis in later life.
 Other health problems that may arise in a child whose mother was deficient in vitamin D during pregnancy include asthma, wheeze and respiratory infections.